DM-Earth/Cabricality/README.md

 ### Thread Based

-As a tech pack, Cabricality has a **main thread** of the development of technologies.
-Aside from the main thread, there are **sub threads** for the unnecessary technology development.
-This can let you get rid of messed up technologies in some kitchen sink packs, and you can organize yourself with the rich-description quests.
+As a technical modpack, Cabricality has a **main thread** of technology developments.
+Aside from it, there are **sub threads** for unnecessary technologies.

+The **well-descripted** quests will surely set you up goals before every tech term.
+Don't worry, with us, you will be neither stressed out nor puzzled.

-### Rich Quests
+### Quest Helpers

-In the quests you can check for chapters and milestones in the `Overview` tab, and complete them in your own way.
-After completing a chapter, you will get a new set of assemble line that done by yourself and gain more mechanics for machine making.
+Lying on the left of the quest page, `Overview` is where you can unlock and check all the chapters and milestones in a glance.
+Every chapter has it's unique assemble lines, and brand new adventures.

+Well, quests are just helpful tools we have prepared for you.
+It's absolutely at your will to choose to experience the pack in your own way!

 ### Automation Required